Frequent Mistakes in Tanzania eVisa Applications

 8. Not Checking Visa Validity and Conditions

-Some travelers assume that their visa allows multiple entries or has a longer validity than it actually does.
+Some travellers assume that their visa allows multiple entries or has a longer validity than it actually does.
 Overstaying or violating visa conditions can result in fines or future entry bans.

 How to Avoid It: